 Detailed stories about the Jade Emperor's life and ascension to the heavenly throne emerged much later, during the Tang (618-907) and Song (960-1279) dynasties, when Taoism and Buddhism significantly influenced Chinese spirituality.

-According to popular belief, the Jade Emperor was originally a mortal king who showed exceptional virtue and wisdom during his reign.
+According to popular folk belief, the Jade Emperor was originally a mortal king who showed exceptional virtue and wisdom during his reign.

 The transformation from mortal to deity underscores the Jade Emperor's role as an embodiment of moral virtues, a theme central to his mythology.